koliseoapi/help/content/events/sales.md

 ## Enabling ticket sales

-Once your event is ready, you can enable ticket sales to let users attend the event.
+Once your event is ready, you can activate ticket sales to let users attend the event.
 To get started:

 1. Go to your user dashboard.
 2. Select the **Events** tab and click on the event.
 For instructions to create your first event, [click here]({{< ref "/events/create.md" >}}).